Moving Forward from Past Patterns

 Dating at this stage is filled with subtle negotiations.
 Henry and Jeanette tried to get through a difficult issue without the help of a counselor or outside advice, and their relationship broke down.

-Had they been open to working with a professional, they might have salvaged a rare and special opportunity to have found love again.
+Had they been open to working with a professional, they might have salvaged a rare and special opportunity to find love again.

 In my many years in business, I have utilized many talented couples’ therapists, who have successfully helped clients clear such hurdles to eventually marry.